 - cracked lips

-preferences, budget, and the extent of the area in which you want to add moisture to.
+preferences, budget, and the size of the area you want to add moisture to.

 - central humidifiers

 Central humidifiers are

 built directly into your home’s air conditioning or heating unit.
 These are the